 The Gini is out of the bottle

 In 1912 Italian sociologist and statistician Corrado Gini developed a means of measuring wealth distribution within societies, the Gini coefficient.
 Expressed simply, societies with a Gini coefficient of 1 are unequal – with wealth being held in fewer hands – while in a society with 0 all the wealth would be distributed evenly.

-But the Kohler et al’s findings, published in the journal Nature and discussed in a WSU blog, show that Gini’s work could be applied to past, as well as current, civilizations.
+But the findings of Kohler et al, published in the journal Nature and discussed in a WSU blog, show that Gini’s work could be applied to past, as well as current, civilizations.

 The researchers assigned Gini coefficients according to house sizes at 63 archaeological sites.
 They found that hunter-gatherer societies had few wealth disparities, with a median Gini of 0.17.
 But their mobility would make it hard to accumulate wealth, let alone pass it on.

 Horticulturalists – small-scale, low-intensity farmers – had a median Gini of 0.27, while larger-scale agricultural societies had a median Gini of 0.35.

 Researchers found inequality kept rising in the “old world” of Europe, while it hit a plateau in the “new world” of the Americas, said Kohler.